 the last turn home

-As we finally rounded the corner onto our street, the yearning and anticipation I'd felt for the last ten days couldn't be contained for one second longer.
-In our driveway, I left everything in the car and ran through the deep snow to the front door and flung it open.
-My little boy had been...
+As we rounded the corner onto our street, the anticipation I'd felt for the last ten days couldn't be contained one second longer.
+In our driveway, I left everything in the car and ran through the snow to the front door, flinging it open.
+My little boy had been waiting up next to my sister-in-law...
 Continue Reading →

 out of the mouths of my babies

-He sat up in bed after I kissed him and tucked him in and said very sweetly, "Mom, I don't want to hurt your feelings, but you smell bad at night.
-I don't know why, but I don't want to hurt your feelings."
-Later I gargled with mouthwash and put some perfume on and went...
+After I'd kissed and tucked him in, he sat up and said very sweetly, "Mom, I don't want to hurt your feelings, but you smell bad at night.
+I don't know why ...
+I don't want to hurt your feelings though."
+I gargled with mouthwash and put some perfume on.
+I went back into his...
 Continue Reading →

 live as though everything is a miracle

-She was speaking to a ballroom overflowing with women, but at that moment, it was as if I was the only one there.
-I saw her final question, "What is God leading YOU to do?" float slowly above me until suddenly, wham, I felt like I was hit over the head.
+She was speaking to a ballroom overflowing with women but, at that moment, it was as if I was the only one there.
+I saw her final question "What is God leading you to do?" float slowly above me until suddenly, wham, I felt like I was hit over the head.
 "Adoption."
-That's what...
+That's what I...
 Continue Reading →